Dr. Vladimir Yufit

 In fact, most applications optimally require both power and energy.
 Today however, there is no proper solution so products are produced under the constraints of technology.

 Imagine a smartphone that can work for a week without charging, or a laptop that can be fully charged in 15 minutes.
 This would make our lives much simpler and the only barrier for that is battery technology.

 As the power to energy tradeoff holds back electrification adoption, many companies and startups are trying to find a solution and create batteries that are both high power and high energy.
 Addionics’ solution can really overcome this, using new battery design.

 Addionics Smart 3D Electrodes have a higher surface area that allows more of the active materials to be accommodated.
 Furthermore, the active material is integrated in the electrodes and not layered like with regular 2D batteries, which leads to higher energy batteries.
 This solution also has significantly lower internal resistance due to the nature of the highly porous metal framework that increases the contact area between the metal and the active material and reduces diffusion limitation.

 This allows Addionics to create both high power and high energy batteries whilst supplying the industry at a low cost thanks to its patent-protected, cost-effective, scalable manufacturing process to produce smart 3D electrodes.
 Addionics designs and builds the best battery architecture to meet the desired performance, which cannot be achieved with a traditional design.
 Moreover, Addionics’ aim is to meet the volume demand for any industry and reach mass production levels.

-Explore Addionics' technology in our white paper on How New Battery Design is Transforming the Battery Industry or contact us for collaboration opportunities.
+Explore Addionics' technology or contact us for collaboration opportunities.